Juniors

 We will have themed Monday afternoons where we will play games and make crafts at the church based on that theme.

-Choose your own activity: Juniors are given a chance to choose what they would like to play with while a leader mans each station while the kids can go back and forth between stations.
-These are our usual options: jump on the trampoline, jump on the bouncy castle, play with life sized foam blue blocks, play soccer, play hockey, or colour and play with the toys in our toddler room used for Sunday mornings.
+Choose your own activity: At different stations, Juniors can choose what they would like to do with a leader supervising each station while the campers move to different activities with a leader.
+These are some of our usual options: play indoors with large foam blue blocks, colour, or play with the toys in our toddler room used for Sunday mornings; outdoors play such as soccer, or jump on the trampoline.

-Onsite activities: We have many planned activities that we hold in the church's facilities, some examples are: make your own slime, water day, worship, lesson and more!
+Onsite activities: We have many planned activities at the church.
+Some examples are: worship, lessons, make your own slime, water day, and more!
 We also hope to have a fun activity come to us each week such as a magician or an animal show.

 Walkable offsite activities: We love using the resources in the wonderful Streetsville community such as our parks or local businesses like Streetsville Bowl.
-When a trip is a walkable distance we line the kids up with leaders spaced between the kids and walk together.
+When a trip is a walkable distance we line the campers up with leaders spaced between the campers and all walk together.
 Our leaders know how to safely cross the roads with our Juniors and keep a careful eye on them.

-Bus offsite trips: The Juniors and Littles go on all offsite trips that need a bus together.
-We always choose curated and age appropriate sites.
-Some examples may be: Springridge farms, Chudleighs, Mini golfing, etc.
+Bus offsite trips: The Juniors and Littles go together on all offsite trips that need a bus.
+We always choose curated and age-appropriate sites.
+Some examples are: Amazing Adventures Indoor Playground, Andrews Scenic Acres (Andrews Farm), and Chinguacousy Park.

-Swimming & Splash Pad: When taking our Juniors to the splash pad we split them into groups with a leader to camper ratio of 1:4.
+Swimming & Splash Pad: When taking our Juniors to the splash pad or pool we split them into groups with a leader-to-camper ratio of 1:4.
 Juniors must wear a lifejacket to enter a pool and will be within arms reach of their assigned leader at all times.
 If a Junior doesn’t want to swim they are more than welcome to stay in the splash pad.